Help us choose this week's Student of the Week in the Fox Cities

 Rebecca Loroff is an education reporter for the USA TODAY NETWORK-Wisconsin.
 Contact her with story tips and feedback at 920-907-7801 or rloroff@gannett.com.
 Follow her on X (formerly Twitter) at @RebeccaLoroff.

-This article originally appeared on Appleton Post-Crescent: Appleton student of the week: Appleton West, Tesla engineering finalists
+This article originally appeared on Appleton Post-Crescent: Appleton student of the week: Appleton West, Appleton North finalists